OpenCS-ontology/ci-worker/README.md

   - current release - version tag for the main ontology
   - repository name - name of the origin repository
   - output path - output directory path
+- `validate.py` – validates the ontology using SHACL.
+Args:
+  - input dir – the root of the OpenCS